 Master's specialisation: Governance of Migration and Diversity

-The one year Master specialisation 'Governance of Migration and Diversity' (GMD) integrates knowledge from various disciplines with a focus on how public and private organisations can respond to the opportunities offered and the challenges posed by migration and diversity.
-It brings together history, sociology, politics, international development and urbanism as a foundation for a better understanding of the governance of migration and diversity.
+The one-year Master’s specialisation 'Governance of Migration and Diversity' (GMD) integrates knowledge from various disciplines with a focus on how public and private organisations can respond to the opportunities offered and the challenges posed by migration and diversity.
+It brings together history, sociology, politics, international development and urban design as a foundation for a better understanding of the governance of migration and diversity.